Hanaway History, Family Crest & Coats of Arms

 The surname Hanaway was first found in Louth and Armagh where they held a family seat from ancient times.The name Hanaway is derived from the Gaelic " hAnrachtaigh."

-Important Dates for the Hanaway family
+Early History of the Hanaway family

 This web page shows only a small excerpt of our Hanaway research.
 Another 101 words (7 lines of text) covering the years 1019, 1161, 1107 and 1172 are included under the topic Early Hanaway History in all our PDF Extended History products and printed products wherever possible.